snw35/cloudenv/README.md

 terragrunt18 plan-all
 ```

-### Connecting to Published Ports

-Port `5555` is exposed from the container to the host and can be reached at `http://localhost:5555`.
-This can be used for e.g authentication programs that serve a web page on localhost.
-If a different port is required, it can be added or edited in the `cloudenv` script.

-__Note:__ Host mode networking is not used because it cannot be used on Macs, as docker runs inside a VM.

 ### Changing The Shell

 By default, a custom bash shell is run inside the container.
 You can change this to a plain fish or a bash session that will use your host machine's shell configuration.
 To do this, edit the `cloudenv` script and change the "user_shell" variable to `fish` or `bash`.